baldrick/aoc/ReadMe.md

 Really it's an excuse to learn a new language.
 That hasn't often been the case for me - I've tended to stick with javascript for the most part although 2020 did see some usage of golang.
 I also don't tend to have a lot of time to do these puzzles ... the first couple of years were generally attacked whilst with the in-laws over Christmas and catching up dozens of puzzles in 3-4 days hasn't ever resulted in me solving them all.

 This code is most often knocked out in the evening after work and once I've got a working solution I don't bother to refine it.
 So don't expect clean code ;-)

+# 2021

+I used Python for this year.
+The language has been around for years but the v2/v3 debacle put me off learning it.
+Until now.
+Make sure `aoc/2021` is included in your `PYTHONPATH` for these solutions to work.